tavareshugo/2019-07-01-bioinformatics_for_biologists/README.md

 to allow you to do exploratory data analysis in R, from data manipulation to visualisation.
 We will focus on tabular data, which is general enough to allow you to apply these skills to a wide range of problems.
-On the third day we will go through a more complex example using data from an RNAseq analysis.
+On the third day we will go through a more complex example using transcriptomic data.

 Below, we provide links to detailed materials for your reference, many of which were developed by the [Data Carpentry](https://datacarpentry.org) organisation.

-If you have any queries please [post a new issue](https://github.com/tavareshugo/2019-07-01-bioinformatics_for_biologists/issues) on our GitHub repository.
+If you have any questions please [post a new issue](https://github.com/tavareshugo/2019-07-01-bioinformatics_for_biologists/issues) on our GitHub repository.

 ----